schemathesis/schemathesis/docs/experimental.rst

 - Data types: Generating values for different data types specified in the schema.
 - Constraints: Testing against schema constraints like `required` fields, `pattern`, `format`, and `uniqueItems`.

+Additionally, it uses examples in the API schema as the source of "positive" values.

 In CLI
 ~~~~~~